 What will I learn by taking a CIEE TEFL course?Click to Open

-Our 150-hour course has two parts – a 130-hour online core course and a 20-hour practicum.
+Our 150-hour TEFL Certificate course has two parts – a 130-hour online core course and a 20-hour practicum.
 With the 130-hour core course, you’ll complete an introductory module and 10 core course modules over 11 weeks.
 You’ll learn TEFL-related concepts and theories and use that knowledge to effectively interact with quizzes, discussion boards, assignments, and tutorials.
 You’ll learn to recognize and evaluate a range of EFL teaching and learning methodologies, create materials for specific cultural contexts, identify and explain key linguistic elements of the English language, and plan and deliver English language lessons that focus on learners’ needs and interests.
 Then, you’ll also learn classroom management skills and techniques and develop reflective skills necessary to grow professionally and improve your intercultural competence.
 You’ll complete a 20-hour practicum – consisting of student teaching, in-person tutoring, virtual tutoring, and/or classroom observation for nonnative English speakers – in your own community.

 How do CIEE's online courses work?Click to Open

 Our courses are delivered completely online via a cutting-edge learning management system.
-In the 60-hour course, you’ll need to complete the six modules of the course within six months of starting, but can work at your own pace.
-In the 150-hour course, you’ll start with an introduction module, and then complete 10 core course modules.
+In the 60-hour TEFL Certificate course, you’ll need to complete the six modules of the course within six months of starting, but can work at your own pace. in the 150-hour TEFL Certification course, you’ll start with an introduction module, and then complete 10 core course modules.
 You can work whenever you want, but you’ll need to complete five units – that’s one module – per week.
 We suggest that you study one unit per day, which should take two to three hours, depending on your learning style and study skills.

 How does the CIEE 150-hour TEFL Certification Course compare with other TEFL certifications?Click to Open

 Our 150-hour TEFL Certification Course was developed by TEFL professionals, academic peers, intercultural experts, and educational programmers, and accredited by the World TEFL Accrediting Commission.
 Our unique format allows us to provide specialized support that many of our competitors lack.
-Unlike many others, with CIEE’s 150-hour TEFL course, you get personal support from the same expert tutor for the duration of your course.
+Unlike many others, with CIEE’s 150-hour TEFL Certification course,, you get personal support from the same expert tutor for the duration of your course.
 You can ask questions and develop a working relationship with him/her.
 You’ll also have real-time interactions during scheduled weekly sessions.
 Other program providers expect you to work on your own and have your assignments graded by a constantly changing pool of tutors.
 Not CIEE.
 What’s more, you’ll get to work with other CIEE trainees, which allows for rich discussion and support from your peers.

 CIEE gives students flexibility, with a structure that ensures certification is completed in 11 weeks.